xvxx/ldplnoise/README.md

 This version wraps https://github.com/yhirose/cpp-linenoise.

-Only works on the `extensions` branch of https://github.com/dvkt/ldpl
+Only works with the latest `master` branch of https://github.com/lartu/ldpl

 Usage
 -----